bryanluby/ConferenceNotes/2015-6-AltConf.md

 - we are more similar to architects
 - for whom do we design?
 Not designers but everyday people - they just want the app to work
 - dribbble should not be just a portfolio page
-- designers tend not to be as collaborative as developers - no equivalent to github and stack overflow -
+- designers tend not to be as collaborative as developers - no equivalent to Github and Stack Overflow -
 - read Marc Edwards blog for example of a designer sharing info
 - wants to see designers share more info!
 - Questions to ask: What does it do???
 Is that something we should build??